GN-7/Analysing-Electric-Grid-Data/report.md

  - Plotting it using MatPlotLib, we get:
    ![Plot of the above values](/assets/figure_3.png)

+   ## Load Curves of the Average Day(2019-2023)

- - Similarly, plotting the evolution of the **Average Day** Load curves from 2019 to 2023 for the whole country looks like this:
+   Plotting the evolution of the **Average Day** Load curves from 2019 to 2023 for the whole country looks like this:
    ![Plot of load curves](/assets/figure_4.png)

+   ### Inferences drawn from the load curves

+    - The average load is increasing significantly year-on-year.(Except 2020, This anomaly is taken care of later on.)
+    - Though the overall magnitude of the load is increasing, the shape of the curve remains constant.
+    - The peak hours of the day are 10AM - 12PM consistently.
+    - After 12PM, heading into the afternoon, a decline in the load can be observed.
+    - Later in the evening, it spikes up and settles down at a low by the end of the night.